julzaza/wildwitchherbs/_posts/2025-07-18-witchy-herbs-anxiety-grief-emotional-healing.md

 **Hawthorn, motherwort, rose, and blue vervain** are used to steady the heart during emotional shock, relationship loss, and prolonged sorrow, while **mugwort** helps process grief through dreams and inner imagery.

 **What are the safest calming herbs for beginners?**
 For those new to herbal work, **chamomile, lemon balm, and lavender** are widely considered gentle, accessible, and suitable for regular use when taken responsibly.
+Check out this **[Simple Anxiety Tea Blend Recipe](/anxiety-herbal-tea-blend-recipe/)** to get you started.

 **Which herbs support sleep, dreams, and emotional rest?**
 **Valerian, mugwort, lavender, and passionflower** have long histories in folk magic and herbalism for easing the mind, encouraging rest, and softening nightmares.